davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.sqlddl/index.md

 drop table if exists Student;

 -- Create the schema for your tables below
-CREATE TABLE ...
+CREATE TABLE ... -- okay now you finish the rest
 ```

 ##### Defining Relations

-Here is the schema you need to define in SQL.
+Here is the DB schema you need to define in SQL.
 As you define these relations, keep in mind that the order of each table in your file matters.
 Like referencing variables in any language, SQLite will throw an error informing you that relations do not yet exist if you refer to them too early in the file!
-Each table must have a primary key defined, and each attribute must have an appropriate data type (TEXT, REAL, INTEGER).
+Each table must have a primary key defined, and each attribute must have an appropriate data type (`TEXT`, `REAL`, or `INTEGER`).

 <ul>
 <li>